N-planet/JS-Libraries/forms/README.md

 ## Features
 1. Real-time Valdiation
 2. AJAX Communication
-3. Can Deal With Binaries (file inputz)
+3. Can Deal With Binaries (file input)

 ## Components
 > 1. `Form` element with some attributes